nzcsx/ECE497-Smarter-Meter/Power_Analysis/README.txt

         mid_peak
         on_peak

-    power_calendar: power spent on each day over the period
+    power_calendar: power spent on each day over the period (key: date, value: power spent)
-    power_calendar_divided: power spent on each day over the period divided into three categories by time
+    power_calendar_divided: power spent on each day over the period divided into three categories by time (key: date, value: {key: category, value: power}})
-    price_calendar: bill payment on each day over the period
+    price_calendar: bill payment on each day over the period (key: date, value: bill payment)
-    price_calendar_divided: bill payment on each day over the period divided into three categories by time
+    price_calendar_divided: bill payment on each day over the period divided into three categories by time (key: date, value: {key: category, value: bill payment}}

     total_bill: total estimated payment

 -------------- spatial.py --------------
-preliminary idea:
+Preliminary idea:
 - solve the Linear Diophantine equations: ax + by + cz +... = alpha
 - a,b,c,... are the wattage of the appliances
 - x, y, z are the hours of usage estimated by the solver (time("all day") = period length, time("not in use") = 0)
 - sub in values to the dummy variable in the estimated time with in range [0,24] and find all reliable results
 - eliminate the results that have time('rare') >= time('often')
+--> working version 1: able to calculate the integer time value for up to 3 non-constant appliances

+Method 1: Brute force + CSP
+-> we now limit the estimation range to a specific day -> use the power reading from the beginning to the end of a day (we need some extra function here) -> then the maximum # hours would be 24
+-> we parse through all the hours with only 1 significant bit -> constraints include time('rare') < time('often'), time("all day") = 24, time("not in use") = 0
+-> together with the total sum constraint
+-> at most search 240^n iterations (where n is the number of appliances) -> add some assumptions?
+12<often<24 (shut down when sleeping) and 0<rare<12 (switch on per time of usage)

+Method 2: Least Square Regression
+-> impossible because we only have one equation

 Problems:
 - the current version of solver can only solve integer based solutions (partially solved by transferring kW into W)